5-MeO-DMT (Bufo toad venom)

 Written by Lauren Smith on 23 August 2022

-Medically reviewed by Dr. Celeste Small on 13 November 2024
+Medically reviewed by Morgan Blair on 27 November 2024

 5-MeO DMT is a chemical analog to DMT, sharing similarities such as intense but short-lived and intense psychedelic effects, use in entheogenic rituals, and treatment of mental health conditions.
 Also known as the "God molecule," it produces unique, intense experiences of ego dissolution and unity.
 It is more commonly produced synthetically for ease of use despite naturally occurring in the venom of the bufo toad and yopo tree seeds.